StackVista/stackstate-docs/use/stackstate-ui/perspectives/traces-perspective.md

 ## Overview

 The Traces Perspective shows a list of traces and their spans for the components in your view.
-This allows you to monitor the performance of the applications in your IT infrastructure directly in StackState.
+You can use this to monitor the performance of the applications in your IT infrastructure directly in StackState.

 ![The Traces Perspective](../../../.gitbook/assets/v51_traces-perspective.png)